Enugu (city): Industrialisation

 A British campaign to invade Arochukwu and open up the hinterland for British military and political rule was carried out in 1901.
-A war between the British and Aro officially started on 1 December 1901 lasting till 24 March 1902 when the Aro were defeated.
-The Aro Confederacy ended and the rest of Aro dominated areas was added to The Colony and Protectorate of Southern Nigeria, declared in 1900.
+A war between the British and Aro officially started on 1 December 1901; it lasted until 24 March 1902 when the Aro were defeated.

+The Aro Confederacy ended, and the British added the rest of Aro-dominated areas to The Colony and Protectorate of Southern Nigeria, declared in 1900.

 Europeans first arrived in the Enugu area in 1903 when the British/Australian geologist Albert Ernest Kitson led an exploration of the Southern Nigeria Protectorate to search for especially valued mineral resources under the supervision of the Imperial Institute, London.
-By 1909 coal was found under the village of Enugwu Ngwo in the Udi and Okoga areas, and by 1913 the coal was confirmed to be in quantities that would be viable commercially.
-By 1914 the colonial government had already merged the Northern and Southern Nigeria Protectorate to form the Colony and Protectorate of Nigeria.
+By 1909 they found coal under the village of Enugwu Ngwo in the Udi area.
+By 1913 the coal was confirmed to be in quantities that would be viable commercially.

+By 1914 the colonial government had merged the Northern and Southern Nigeria Protectorate to form the Colony and Protectorate of Nigeria.